-19 Article 93 of the Constitution provides that: "The judicial power of Singapore shall be vested in a Supreme Court and in such subordinate courts as may be provided by any written law for the time being in force."
+&lt;sup>15 Supreme Court and in such subordinate courts as may be provided by any written law for the time being in force."

-21 The present Report will continue to utilise the more generic term "Associate Judge" until such time as the formal titles for SICC Associate Judges are confirmed.
+&lt;sup>16 The other approach would be to constitute the SICC as a third component of the Supreme Court unffie of the present Report will continue to utilise the more generic term "Associate Judge" until such time constitutional scheme simple and leave functional matters to statute.

+&lt;sup>17 as the formal titles for SICC Associate Judges are confirmed.

-- (b) Second, where disputants are parties to a contract giving the SICC jurisdiction over any disputes arising out of that contract.
+- (a) First, where parties have consented to use the SICC after their dispute has arisen. - (b) Second, where disputants are parties to a contract giving the SICC jurisdiction over any disputes arising out of that contract.
 Parties to international commercial transactions may agree in writing in their contracts to have disputes resolved in the SICC.
-The definitions of "international",22 "commercial"23 and "agreement in writing" would follow the same definitions applicable in international arbitration, with suitable modifications.24 This basis of jurisdiction would therefore be familiar to arbitration practitioners.
-It may be noted that both the Qatar International Court and Dispute Resolution Centre ("QICDRC")25 and the Dubai International Financial Centre Courts ("DIFCC")26 have recently adopted their own versions of an "opt-in" jurisdiction. - (c) Third, cases within the Singapore High Court's jurisdiction which are transferred to the SICC by the Chief Justice.
+The definitions of "international", "commercial" and "agreement in writing" would follow the same definitions applicable in international arbitration, with suitable modifications.
+This basis of jurisdiction would therefore be familiar to arbitration practitioners.
+It may be noted that both the Qatar International Court and Dispute Resolution Centre ("QICDRC") and the Dubai International Financial Centre Courts "DIFCC") have recently adopted their own versions of an "opt in" jurisdiction - (c) Third, cases within the Singapore High Court's jurisdiction which are transferred to the SICC by the Chief Justice.
 The Chief Justice will have the power to transfer cases commenced in the Singapore High Court to the SICC.
 This may be done without the consent of the parties.
 Guidelines on the grounds for such transfer of cases will be provided in the Rules of Court or